 - Production Managers, Supervisors and Leads

-- Individuals with responsibility for monitoring compliance to label programs
+- Individuals with responsibility for monitoring compliance to the preventive controls

 - PCQI Individuals

 The course is presented in a two-day format with class sizes limited for maximum interaction between instructors and learners.

 - Situational Response: Product Tampering & Threat Response Workshop

 - Understanding SQF and GFSI Food Defense Audit Requirements